ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This is required to enable new high-performance sensors which otherwise would provide incorrect readings.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit does not change any performance-related features.
+Extra variable added.

 ## Commit #484
 ### Hash